 Accessibility: Well-made paths but with uneven surfaces, gates, no stiles

 This short Hathersage Walk starts and ends in the centre of the lovely village, which is very well served with cafes, restaurants, pubs and shops.
 There are also public toilets available.
 It follows well-made paths up and out of the village, past the church, through beech woodlands and back down into the village on country lanes.

 This is a circular walk of 2 miles.
 The trails are clearly marked and easy to follow.
-It is ideal for dogs and there are no stiles.
+There are no stiles or squeeze stiles.
 You are unlikely to encounter cows, although there are often sheep in the fields.
 Parking (not free) is available within Hathersage.
 Allow 30-45 minutes for this walk, slightly more if you want to break up the walk and admire the scenery.

 4) After approx. 200 metres look out for a public footpath to the right, signposted to the church.
 This path keeps to the right hand edge of open fields, with wonderful views to Stanage Edge to the left.